mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 - A pie-eating contest could be arbitrated with the stake of "last character standing."
-- A month in town for training could be run as an encounter with "the month ends" as stakes, but it would be better to add "earn enough training to level up" as an additional stake.
-An alternate stake of "uncover an enticing new adventure hook" would give players additional goals and options.
 - A climbing race might have the stake "first character to reach the top."
 - An auction would have the stakes "all goods are sold" and "everyone runs out of money."